eriklievaart/antastic-docker/README.md

 to run the image:

-`docker run lievaart/antastic`
+`docker run -v /path/to/git/root/dir:vol/git lievaart/antastic [project]...`

 directories you may want to mount as a volume
-* /vol/git = git repositories (/vol/git/ant contains the antastic build scripts, other repos contain projects)
+* /vol/git = *required* git repositories (/vol/git/ant contains the antastic build scripts, other repos contain projects)
 * /root/Applications = where applications are deployed by default
 * /root/Development/repo = where jar files are downloaded / created